antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 *Techniques used:*
 * mRNA Microarray expression
-* Bright field image microscopy

 *Analysis used*
 * Unsupervised hierarchical clustering
+* Heatmap visualization

 *References*
 *

 * For this analysis we'll directly go to one of the analysis tools of R2; Toplister.
-The Toplister calculates which genes behave different through a dataset, it calculates the genes whose expression values have the largest standard deviation within a given set of samples.
+The Toplister calculates which genes behave different through a dataset.
+It does so by calculating the genes whose expression values have the largest standard deviation within a given set of samples.
 * Goto R2 by clicking the button below

+TODO; create proper form here

 * Check that the settings are
 * Click next; a list of genes appears